NEBYTE/nebula/README.md

 > [!NOTE]
 > Nebula is still under heavy development.
 Expect bugs and frequent API changes.
 >

-Nebula is a blockchain-based system that replicates ICP’s architecture—including neurons, governance, canisters, transactions, and staking.
+Nebula is a blockchain-based system that features a governance model with neurons, canisters, transactions, and staking.
 It utilizes **ed25519-dalek** for key management and transaction signing.

 ---